 To give some perspective, that puts the population of those adjacent counties about on par with Cleveland and Pittsburgh and well above cities like New Orleans and Nashville.
 We’re no NYC, but we’re a major metropolitan area—hovering right around the top 30 in the country.

-That means that, short of California, we’ve got more humans crammed along a major fault line than almost anywhere else in the US.
+That means, short of California, we’ve got more humans crammed along a major fault line than almost anywhere else in the US.
 And unlike most places in California, there are a few unique geographic features that put us at especially acute risk in the event of a 7.0 plus earthquake.

 Lakes pose a major flood risk